 A Scientific Research Department in SRA, set up in 1980 has carried out research and development work on various aspects of Indian Classical Music, both vocal and instrumental, using modern scientific methods & techniques.
-The department has applied scientific methods to observe and standardize various musical techniques and parameters such as pitch, timbres, shrutis, and different types of alankar and styles of music.
+The department has applied scientific methods to observe and standardize various musical techniques and parameters such as pitch, timbre, shrutis, and different types of alankar and styles of music.
 SRA’s unique infrastructure, where specialised musical training by traditional gurus co-exists with elaborate scientific research work gives it the unique capability to undertake such research in future.

 A systematic scientific investigation into the perception and production of music requires a multidisciplinary approach.
 The pitch, the articulation of vowels, and the beauty of voice and rhythm, each of this unfolds its own vista.